mdn/stumptown-content/content/html/reference/elements/input-button/examples/Disabling_a_button/description.md

 title: Disabling a button
 height: 200
 ---
-To disable a button, simply specify the `disabled` global attribute on it, like so:
+To disable a button, specify the `disabled` global attribute on it, like so:

     <input type="button" value="Disable me" disabled>